funvill/funvill.github.io/_posts/2010-06-21-snakes-and-ladders.md

 layout: single
 title: Snakes and Ladders
 date: 2010-06-21 15:53
-categories: Board, boardGames, Table Top,
+categories: Games
+tags: Board boardGames TableTop
 ---
 As a kid Snakes and Ladders never really appealed to me as it was a purely luck based game, but most of my childhood friends loved it because it was so simple.